 Part of a team that initiated a successful constitutional challenge to the application of state lobbying laws to a religious organization

-Represented an automobile insurer in an uninsured motorist claim alleging breach of contract, bad faith, and violation of the Connecticut Unfair Trade Practices Act and Connecticut Unfair Insurance Practices Act
+Represented an automobile insurer in an uninsured motorist claim alleging breach of contract, bad faith, and violation of the CUTPA and Connecticut Unfair Insurance Practices Act (CUIPA)

-Represented a Fortune 100 computer company in several claims alleging violation of the Connecticut Fair Debt Collection Practices Act
+Represented a Fortune 100 computer company in several claims alleging violation of the Connecticut fair debt collection laws, the Creditors' Collection Practices Act (CCPA) and Consumer Collection Agencies (CCA) laws

 Chosen as one of the Connecticut Law Tribune's 2015 New Leaders in the Law